transloadit/uppy/docs/guides/migration-guides.md

   allow you to switch between regular and multipart uploads.
 You can read more about this in the
   [plugin docs](https://uppy.io/docs/aws-s3-multipart/#when-should-i-use-it)
-- @uppy/aws-s3: remove deprecated `prepareUploadParts` option (Antoine du Hamel / #5075)
+- Remove deprecated `prepareUploadParts` option.

 ### `@uppy/core`

-- The `close()` method has been renamed to `destroy()` to more accurately reflect you can not recover from it without creating a new Uppy instance.
+- The `close()` method has been renamed to `destroy()` to more accurately reflect you can not recover from it without creating a new `Uppy` instance.
 - The `clearUploadedFiles()` method has been renamed to `clear()` as a convenience method to clear all the state.
 This can be useful when a user navigates away and you want to clear the state on success.